SoftwareBoulevard-2018/Web/README.md

 ## Module 2 - "Game Management" components:

-### Components related to account creation, log-in and log out:
+### Components related to account creation, account updates, log-in and log out:

 Create user: This component is responsible for allowing the creation of accounts for new users.
 It has a form that validates the input data.
-The form contains the following fields: Name, Username, password, confirmation for the password and role.
+The form contains the following fields: name, username, password, confirmation for the password and role.
 All fields are required to create a user.
 Only the game administrator has permissions to access this component.
 Its URL route is /home/users/create and its located in /web/src/app/create-user.

-login
-users
+Login: This component is responsible for allowing users to access the platform.
+It has a form that validates the input data.
+The form contains the following fields: username and password.
+These fields are required.
+In case the user is already logged in on the platform, it redirects them to the home page according to the user role.
+Its URL route is the root '/' and its located in /web/src/app/login.

 update user

 header - note

-Create/update companies
+### Components related to company creation and company updatesCreate/update companies

 create-company

 update company

-Generate/view reports/view players/team Status
+### Components related to Generate/view reports/view players/team Status

 reports

 user status

-Companies
+Users: This component is responsible for showing the game administrator the characteristics of each one of the players.
+It shows a table with date of the users also, from this component there are buttons which redirect to the Create user and the Update user components.
+Its URL route is /home/users/ and its located in /web/src/app/users.

+Companies: This component is responsible for showing the game administrator the characteristics of each one of the players.
+It shows a table with date of the users also, from this component there are buttons which redirect to the Create user and the Update user components.
+Its URL route is /home/users/ and its located in /web/src/app/users.

 company-status